- Working as a Travel Counsellor [NOC 6521]

 There are no mandatory requirements for licensing or professional certification in order to work as a travel counsellor in BC.

-However, some employers may request you have certification with the Canadian Institute of Travel Counsellors (CITC).
+However, some employers may request you have certification with the Association of Canadian Travel Agencies.
 Additional information on certification can be found here:

 You’ll find job advertisements in local newspapers, trade journals, and electronic sources.